Undergraduate Admission & Policies

 Undergrad Admissions Requirements

-Upon acceptance to Pace University, students who declare an education major become designated as Pre-teach students.
+Upon acceptance to Pace University, students who declare an education major become designated as pre-Teach students.
 In their first semester, most students take a special section of UNV 101: Introduction to the Pace Community, taught by faculty from the School of Education.
-In the Pre-teach phase of the program, students take two courses and one required workshop.
+In the pre-Teach phase of the program, students take two education courses and one required workshop.

 To advance to the Teach phase of the program, students must apply and be formally admitted to the School of Education.
 Once accepted, students become designated as Teaching Candidates.

 Education majors file a formal application to the School of Education in the second semester of their sophomore year, usually during February, upon completion of at least 45 credits, including TCH 201, TCH 301 and TCH 211D.
 Students who have completed less than 45 credits should contact the Office of Student Support Services (PLV) or (NY) before filing the application.

 Transfer students who transfer into the School of Education as juniors must file a formal application for transfer students at the end of their first semester.
 Students who transfer into the School of Education as sophomores will file the application during the regularly scheduled application period in the spring semester.

 Any student who fails to file a completed application by the stated deadline will not be allowed to continue in the School of Education.
 It is the student’s responsibility to complete the application by the stated deadline.

 A completed application includes the following items: